arryaaas/Movie-Catalogue/README.md

 Some facts about this project:

-- Using MVVM Design Pattern
+- Using MVVM Architecture Pattern
-- Using Android ViewModels
 - Using Room Persistence
 - Using Pagination with Paging2
 - Using Rawquery for Sorting Data from Local Database